Back

 An app for pet owners from Germany

 We developed a mobile app called Petbuddy for a veterinarian who owns a small clinic in Germany.
 The app is designed to help pet owners take good care of their pets by tracking their health indicators.
-Purrweb’s team used the Scrum project management methodology to develop this app, as we worked closely with the product owner to ensure the development was kept under control.
+Purrweb’s team used the Scrum management methodology to develop this app, as we worked closely with the product owner to ensure the development was kept under control.

 Screenshots of an application Petbuddy by Purrweb